Avalanche-Stars stream: 2020 NHL Stanley Cup Second Round

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Wednesday’s Second Round matchup between the Avalanche and Stars.
-Coverage begins at 10:30 p.m.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Sunday’s Second Round matchup between the Avalanche and Stars.
+Coverage begins at 6 p.m.
 ET on NBCSN.
-Watch the Avalanche-Stars stream at 10:30 p.m.
+Watch the Avalanche-Stars stream at 6 p.m.
 ET on the NBC Sports app by clicking here.

-After Nathan MacKinnon and Mikko Rantanen assisted each other and put Dallas in a 2- 0 second-period hole, the Stars scored five unanswered goals, including four in a span of 9:20 in the second period, to win 5-2 and take a 2-0 series lead.
+Colorado surrendered a two-goal lead, just like they did in its Game 2 loss, but this time the Avs rallied late in the third by scoring the game-tying and game-winning goals 1:52 apart with just over six minutes to play in regulation.
+The Avalanche led 3-1 entering the third period before allowing three straight goals to lose the lead.
+Different from Game 2, when Colorado led 2-0 and then Dallas poured in five unanswered goals, the Avs responded on Wednesday night.
+1:15 after the Stars took the lead, Mikko Rantanen tied things back up, followed by Nazem Kadri netting the game-winner.

-Dallas has won five straight games since going down 2-1 in the First Round against Calgary.
-This is the Stars’ longest postseason winning streak since 1999, when they won six straight en route to winning the Stanley Cup.
+Nathan MacKinnon had two assists in Game 3, including the primary on Rantanen’s game-tying goal.
+He’s now up to 20 points (7G-13A) to lead all players this postseason – already well past his totals last postseason in one fewer game.

 [NBC 2020 STANLEY CUP PLAYOFF HUB]